csswizardry/csswizardry.github.com/_posts/2012-02-29-pragmatic-practical-font-sizing-in-css.md

 #### Addendum

-That there genius and awesome chap [Tom Hudson](http://twitter.com/TomNomNom) suggested I use `.milli` for this as it goes _below_ the regular scale.
+[Tom Hudson](http://twitter.com/TomNomNom) suggested I use `.milli` for this as it goes _below_ the regular scale.
 So, anything _on_ the normal scale is Greek letters, anything _off_ the scale (above or below) is SI prefixes.

 ### Vertical rhythm

 To maintain vertical rhythm we need two key ingredients; consistent line heights and consistent bottom margins.
 We need a [magic number](http://coding.smashingmagazine.com/2011/03/14/technical-web-typography-guidelines-and-techniques/#tt-magic-number).
-This number is typically defined by the line height of your body copy, so if you have `html{ font-size:16px; line-height:1.5; }` then your magic number is 16 x 1.5 = **24**.
+This number is typically defined by the line height of your body copy, so if you have `html { font-size:16px; line-height:1.5; }` then your magic number is 16 x 1.5 = **24**.

 Now you know that all your line heights and margin bottoms _have_ to be a multiple of 24px.